ryankshub/slam-sim/turtlelib/README.md

 2. What is the difference between a class and a struct in C++?
     - A struct is a collection of indepedent datum.
-A class is a collection of datum with method functions for manipulating, interfacing, and maintaining the datum and any invariants they must adhere to.
+A class is a collection of datum with method functions for manipulating, interfacing, and maintaining the datum and any invariants they must adhere to. **Technically the only difference between a class and struct in C++ is that a struct is public by default and a class is private by default.**

 3. Why is Vector2D a struct and Transform2DClass (refer to at least 2 specific C++ core guidelines in your answer)?